MakeSchool-Tutorials/Makestagram-Swift-V3/P9-Refactoring-Stringly-Typed-Code/content.md

         }
     }

-Now whenever we want to access a storyboard we can use the following initializer:
+Now whenever we want to access a storyboard we can use the following:

     let loginStoryboard = UIStoryboard(type: .login)